kryton-me/kryton-me.github.io/2022-09-eTrexMapUpload.md

 # Download a map file
 * a scource of map Data for Garmin devices
-  * [https://www.openfietsmap.nl/](Open Fiets Map) Free to download cycle map based on Open street map.
+  * [Open Fiets Map](https://www.openfietsmap.nl/) Free to download cycle map based on Open street map.
-  * [https://shop.talkytoaster.me.uk/maps](Talky Toaster) High detail maps based on OSM & NASA.
+  * [Talky Toaster](https://shop.talkytoaster.me.uk/maps) genral map based on OSM & NASA.
 Pay for with free example map.
 * In every case download the "GPS" format (.img) file not the basemap file.
 * This will most likely be in a .zip file.
-* Extract the zipfile.
+* Extract the zip file.
 * The file will possible be called "gmapsupp.img".
-This is important on older units but not for etrex20/30 or later so I understand.
+This is important on older units but not for etrex20/30 or later.
-* if you plane to have more than 1 map rename the file.
+* If you plan to have more than one map rename each file so they can be in the same directory.
-* drag the file to the "Garmin" directory of the GPS or the "GARMAN" directory of the SD card.
+* Copy the file to the "Garmin" directory of the GPS or the "GARMAN" directory of the SD card.
-* once coppied reboot the GPS unit.
+* Once coppied eject & reboot the GPS unit.

 # Display map on GPS
-* Either cycle via the back button or from the main menu open the map page.
+* Open the map page.
-* press Menu
+* press Menu -> "Setup Map" -> "Map Information" -> "Select Map"
-* select "Map options"?
+* Scroll to a map of intrest
-* hope fully your map is on the list
+* click on it, enable or diable it.
-* enable the map.
+* press back to get back to the map.

 [/](/)
 [license](/LICENSE)